TestDrive

 Next, enter your TestDrive username and password and click "Sign In".

 Next, the Intelligent Hub app will take you through installing Workspace Services on your device.
 At this point your device has been identified as a corporate issued device.
 In this demo scenario, the admin has selected to require corporate owned devices to be registered and fully managed in order to access corporate resources.
 Alternatively, in our BYOD guide you'll see the admin has allowed access to some resources without being fully managed.
-This corporate issued enrollment is termed direct enrollment.
+This corporate issued enrollment is termed 'Direct Enrollment'.
 Click next to proceed.

 Next, you'll be directed to download the Workspace Services configuration profile.
 Click Allow in the browser to proceed.